efrits-fr/led_matrix_max7219_arduino_library/.github/ISSUE_TEMPLATE/rework-request.md

 ---
-name: Feature request
+name: Rework request
-about: Suggest an idea for this project
+about: Suggest a rework for this project
 title: ''
 labels: ''
 assignees: ''